eclipse-ditto/ditto/documentation/src/main/resources/pages/ditto/connectivity-manage-connections.md

 ## Helper commands

-The following commands are available in help creating connections + retrieve the status of existing connections:
+The following commands are available to help creating connections and retrieving the status of existing connections:

 * [test](#test-connection)